microsoft/vscode-docs/docs/languages/csharp.md

 Read on to find out about:

-* [.NET Core Development](/docs/other/dotnet.md) - get up and running with cross-platform .NET
+* [.NET Core Development](/docs/languages/dotnet.md) - get up and running with cross-platform .NET
 * [Basic Editing](/docs/editor/codebasics.md) - Learn about the powerful VS Code editor.
-* [Code Navigation](/docs/editor/editingevolved.md) - Move quickly through your source code.
+* [Tasks](/docs/editor/tasks.md) - Use tasks to build your project and more.
-* [Tasks](/docs/editor/tasks.md) - use tasks to build your project and more
+* [Debugging](/docs/editor/debugging.md) - Find out how to use the debugger with your project.
-* [Debugging](/docs/editor/debugging.md) - find out how to use the debugger with your project
+* [Unity development](/docs/other/unity.md) - Learn about using VS Code with your Unity projects.

 ## Common questions